hfeisal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that counts the number of directories and sub-directories a script that displays the ten newest files in the current directory a script that takes a list of words as input and prints only words that appear exactly once lines containing the pattern root
+a script that counts the number of directories and sub-directories a script that displays the ten newest files in the current directory a script that takes a list of words as input and prints only words that appear exactly once lines containing the pattern root display the number of lines that contain the pattern bin in file